top of page

 If you are hiring for a conference, leadership meeting, sales kickoff, or employee event, the smartest question is not, “Will this person be inspiring?”
 It is, “Will this experience help our people and support our goals?”

 That changes the evaluation completely.
 You start looking for someone who can customize the message to your audience, align to your event theme, and speak credibly about challenges your team is facing.
-You want a speaker who understands that employee wellbeing is not soft.
-It is tied directly to retention, performance, customer experience, and the quality of leadership across the organization.
+My first connection with a new client is ALWAYS a call that explores their goals, their problems and their culture - then together, we strategize ways to lean into what's important with comedy, insight and practical take-aways.

 The ROI of a corporate motivational speaker